 - Gonçalo Lobo Xavier (PT-I) emphasised that working with youth representatives had provided fresh perspectives, particularly on issues of long-term sustainability, which had enriched his work as rapporteur.

-- Arno Schrooyen recalled a specific moment where youth contributions directly shaped the final drafting of an EESC opinion, ensuring that the perspective of young people was reflected in the Committee’s recommendations.
+- Arno Schrooyen recalled a specific moment where youth contributions had directly shaped the final drafting of an EESC opinion, ensuring that the perspective of young people was reflected in the Committee’s recommendations.

 - Nicoletta Merlo (IT-II) explained that collaborating with young people had broadened her perspective, especially in areas where policy outcomes had a generational impact.